William Green (American football)

-William Green (born December 17, 1979) is a former American football running back.
-He played college football for Boston College, and received consensus All-American honors.
-The Cleveland Browns chose him in the first round of the 2002 NFL Draft and he appeared in 46 games for Cleveland between 2002 and 2005.
+William Green (born December 17, 1979) is an American former professional football player who was a running back for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Boston College Eagles, receiving consensus All-American honors in 2001.
+The Browns chose him in the first round of the 2002 NFL draft and he appeared in 46 games for Cleveland between 2002 and 2005.

-Early years
+Early life

 Green was born in Atlantic City, New Jersey.
 His father was a heroin addict who died of AIDS when Green was 13 years old.
 His mother died of the disease a year later after being infected by his father.
 After his parents' deaths, Green was separated from his four siblings.

 Green attended Holy Spirit High School in Absecon, New Jersey, where he played for the Holy Spirit Spartans high school football team and received multiple high school All-American honors.

 College career

-Green received an athletic scholarship to attend Boston College, and played for the Boston College Eagles football team from 1998 to 2001.
+Green received an athletic scholarship to attend Boston College, and played for their Eagles football teams from 1998 to 2001.
 In two years as a starting running back, he compiled over 2,700 yards rushing and 32 touchdowns.
 He was a first-team All-Big East Conference selection in 2000 and 2001, was honored as the Big East Offensive Player of the Year, and was recognized as a consensus first-team All-American in 2001, after receiving first-team honors from the American Football Coaches Association (AFCA), The Sporting News, the Walter Camp Football Foundation, Football News and Pro Football Weekly.